Available 24/7 | Free Consultation

-How to Report a Dog Attack
+How To Report a Dog Attack

 A lot of dog bites involve dogs familiar to the victims, whether a neighbor’s dog, a family member’s dog or friend’s dog.
 In such cases, some feel reluctant to report the dog attack out of fear of ruining the relationship with the dog’s owner.
 But reporting the dog attack could be an important part of recovering compensation for your damages.